-Me and my dogs have gone through and tested a mountain of dog toys to see how they work, and to find the best dog toy in each category and for specific reasons.
-Below you'll find my detailed dog toy reviews and how each of these options fair against each other, and what you must know before buying them.
+My dogs and I have gone through and tested a mountain of dog toys to see how they work, and to find the best dog toy in each category for specific reasons.
+Below you'll find my detailed dog toy reviews and how each of these options fairs against each other, and what you must know before buying them.

 |Dog Toy Brand||Price||Dog Toy Type||Rating|

 |StarMark Bob-A-Lot Interactive Pet Toy||$$$||Mental Stimulation|